josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 ## Final thoughts

-<Highlight>I still love WordPress.
+I still love WordPress.
 But I found myself wanting a site I could tinker with in my editor, all together in one place.
 No database; no SQL dumps; no live server at all.
-Just content files compiled to beautifully uncomplicated HTML.</Highlight>
+Just content files compiled to beautifully uncomplicated HTML.

+<Callout class="former-highlight">I still love WordPress.
+But I found myself wanting a site I could tinker with in my editor, all together in one place.
+No database; no SQL dumps; no live server at all.
+Just content files compiled to beautifully uncomplicated HTML.</Callout>

 This approach certainly isn't right for everyone.
 It works great for me because I'm the only one working on this site.
 But if I had co-authors, or users, or collaborators, the whole calculation might be drastically different.